Example: Split View

 from a single editor state, those views will

 not, by themselves, stay in sync.
-States are just immutable values,
+States are immutable values, and

 Thus, to keep the content of two views in sync, you'll have to forward